ibm-js/delite-tutorial/beginner.md

 ### create the scaffold
 We'll create a new `delite` custom element using Yeoman.

-From the command line create a new directory somewhere (named `blogging-package`) and change directory to it using the command:
+From the command line create a new directory somewhere (named `blogging-package`) and change directory to it using the commands:

     mkdir -p blogging-package
     cd blogging-package